 Once my approval for the Ink Business Unlimited℠ Credit Card comes through, my next step is to apply for both of the following cards (probably on the same day, since you can get approved for an Amex charge card and Amex credit card the same day):

-- I really want to get the Hilton Honors American Express Aspire Card, which has a $450 annual fee, and offers Honors Diamond status for as long as you have the card, an annual free weekend night reward, a $250 Hilton resort credit every cardmember year, and a $250 airline fee credit every calendar year
+- I really want to get the Hilton Honors American Express Aspire Card, which has a $450 annual fee (Rates & Fees), and offers Honors Diamond status for as long as you have the card, an annual free weekend night reward, a $250 Hilton resort credit every cardmember year, and a $250 airline fee credit every calendar year

-- I then want the American Express® Gold Card, which offers 4x points at U.S. restaurants, and 4x points at U.S. supermarkets (on up to $25,000 of spend per year), plus a $120 annual dining credit and $100 annual airline fee credit
+- I then want the American Express® Gold Card, which offers 4x points at restaurants globally, and 4x points at U.S. supermarkets (on up to $25,000 of spend per year)

 I’m hoping that the Ink Unlimited approval comes through shortly, because I have a stay at a Hilton in a few days, and Diamond status sure would be nice (Diamond status seems to post within a couple of days of when you’re approved for the card).
 But I’m not holding my breath on that.